What Is Evolutionary Fitness? (Example, Problem, Explain)

 Mutations are going to be variations that exist in populations.
 Also, mutations will be changes in the DNA sequence.
 Some mutations ultimately become more prevalent.
 So more abundant is another bird for that if they improve the fitness of an organism.
 Evolutionary biologists work closely with many similar disciplines, and people might often call themselves paleontologists or evolutionary ecologists.

 What was Darwin working with when he was building his case?
-When he was in South America, he found the giant sloth fossils, and he was used to seeing sloths as really tiny creatures.
+In South America, he found giant sloth fossils and was used to seeing sloths as tiny creatures.
 But, when he saw the structure, it looked like a sloth except much bigger.
 So fossils were a vast finding for him.
 DNA is molecular evidence of evolution.

 If you compare DNA from a chimp to a human, you’ll find it roughly 98% similar.
 It’s an observation that’s proven true that organisms change over time through mutation through adaptation to their environment.
 Evolution is natural selection, which means selecting an organism based on its fitness when a mutation helps an adaptation organism.

 Darwin discussed a lot about evolutionary fitness or survival of the fittest.
 Fitness is not the fastest or lifts the most weight.
 An organism can merely reproduce and create viable offspring.
-For example, Suppose organism “A” ends up finding a mate and making babies, an organism “B” does not.
+For example, If organism “A” finds a mate and makes babies, organism “B” does not.
 Then, A has more fitness biologically than organism “B.”

 Suppose organism “A” creates awesome babies and survives to make lots of their babies.
-Organism “B” babies don’t do that so much again organism “A” is more fit.
-Also, the traits allow them to become fitter and have those viable offspring that make them fit.
-Viable offspring are offspring that live to maturity that can reproduce themselves.
+Organism “B” babies don’t do that so much again.
+Organism “A” is more fit.
+Also, the traits allow them to become fitter and have viable offspring that make them fit.
+Viable offspring are offspring that live to maturity and can reproduce themselves.

-So Fitness is how well you make children and how your children make more children.
+So Fitness is how well you make children and how your children make more.
 Some mutations become prevalent in the “A” population because they improve an organism.
 Fitness is then called adaptations.

 There are a couple of types of adaptations: